 Quick guideline for using a paste car wax:

-- Apply small amount of wax to a foam polishing pad
+- Apply a small amount of wax to a foam polishing pad

 - Buff on the paint using circular motions and let it stay for a few minutes